Dougie Imrie: Coaching career

 In May 2021, Imrie was announced as the first-team coach and Head of Professional Programmes for Scottish Premiership side Livingston.

 Greenock Morton

 Imrie was appointed manager of Greenock Morton in December 2021.
 Imrie only lost three games out of his opening 12 and in his first two full months as manager he won Championship manager of the month for January and February.
+After a dramatic last couple of months in the 2021–2022 season, Imrie managed to steer Morton to safety, finishing in 7th place on 40 points, losing 3–0 in the last game of the season against Arbroath.